Spotify’s musical riches are so vast that it’s easy to just swim in the shallows of its desktop and mobile apps.

 20) Don’t dilly dally, get the Daily Mix

-Depending on the variety of your genre tastes, you can find more than one playlist appearing per day – find them by tapping the Your Library button on the mobile app.
+Depending on the variety of your genre tastes, you can find more than one playlist appearing per day.
+Find them by hitting the “Search” tab, then “Made For You”.

 21) Shazam shortcut